valtimo-platform/valtimo-documentation/extending-valtimo/server-sent-events.md

 # Server sent events

-Server sent events is a paradigm used to send information from the server to the client without an explicit request.
+Server-Sent Events (SSE) is a paradigm used to send information from the server to the client without an explicit request.

 Valtimo provides an implementation of SSE to allow